List of Frequently Used AHA Acronyms

 In CPR and first aid training,

-• An infant is someone who is younger than one year
+- An infant is younger than one year

-• A child is someone who is older than one year and has not reached puberty
+- A child is older than one year and has not reached puberty

 Can an AHA Instructor come to my office or home to teach a course?

-AHA Training Centers are independent businesses that have entered into an agreement with the AHA to provide CPR, first aid and advanced cardiovascular care training, using our current curricula and products.
+AHA Training Centers are independent businesses that have entered into an agreement with the AHA to provide CPR, first aid and advanced cardiovascular care training, using current courses and products.
 Training Centers will be able to tell you if they can send an Instructor to you for on-site training.
-Find an AHA Training Center near you at www.cpr.heart.org/.
+Find an AHA Training Center near you.

 What do AHA Training Centers charge for CPR classes?

 Training Centers set their own fees and schedules.
 You will need to contact Training Centers directly to inquire about their cost for training.
-Find an AHA Training Center near you at www.cpr.heart.org/.
+Find an AHA Training Center near you.

 Do you offer courses in other languages?

 Please contact a local AHA Training Center to inquire about courses in other languages.
-Find an AHA Training Center near you at www.cpr.heart.org/.
+Find an AHA Training Center near you.

 How do I sign up for a class?

-You can search for a class or local Training Center at www.cpr.heart.org/ (click the “Find a Course” button).
-If the Training Center has listed its classes in our system, you will be able to register for that class online.
-You may also have to call the Training Center or visit the Training Center’s website to inquire about costs and availability, and to register and pay for the class.
-This is because AHA Training Centers are independent businesses that have entered into an agreement with the AHA to provide CPR and first aid Training using our current curricula and products.
+You can search for a class or local Training Center (TC) here.
+If the TC has listed its classes in our system, you will be able to register for that class online.
+You may also have to call the TC or visit the TC’s website to inquire about costs and availability, and to register and pay for the class.
+This is because AHA TCs are independent businesses that have entered into an agreement with the AHA to provide CPR and first aid training using our current courses and products.

 What should I wear to class?

-Our CPR and first aid courses involve hands-on practice sessions, so wear something comfortable that you can move around in.
+Our CPR and first aid courses involve hands-on practice sessions, so wear something comfortable.
 If you have long hair, it is best to wear it back.

 How do I get the student materials I need (in the US)?

-First, ask your Training Center.
-The Training Center may offer the course materials to you as part of the overall course.
-The Training Center may also direct you to purchase training materials through the AHA ’s Distributors .
+First, ask your Training Center (TC).
+The TC may offer the course materials to you as part of the overall course.
+The TC may also direct you to purchase training materials through the AHA ’s Distributors .

 How do I get the student materials I need (outside of the US)?